hpssjellis/navigating-covid-tweet-unroll/README.md

 # Navigating Covid Tweet Unroll

-### Comparing Covid Risk Reduction to Driving Rish Reduction
+### Comparing  Driving Risk Reduction to Covid Risk Reduction
 ### An opinion and tweet by Jeremy Ellis

 Twitter: <a href="https://twitter.com/rocksetta">@rocksetta</a>